MarouBen/Cybella-Mail/README.md

 * PUT `/emails/<email_id>`: Updates the specified email's read/unread status or archived/unarchived status.

 ## Credits
-This project was created by [Your Name].
+This project was created by Marouane BEN ABBOU.
 It uses the following open-source libraries:

 * Django
 * JavaScript